-Sometimes Martha Stewart really has something novel to share, like this piece.
-It is a gorgeously upholstered bed headboard with a carved wooden frame from… a fire place mantel piece.
+Sometimes Martha Stewart has something really novel to share, like this mantelpiece headboard.
+It is a gorgeously upholstered bed headboard with a carved wooden frame.
+And yes, it’s an upcycled fireplace mantel piece.
 Awesome!

 A typical mantel piece fits a single bed, up to a full-size bed.